dev-bootcamp-2019/final-project-bryanherbert/README.md

 ## Running the dApp

 ## Testing
-I've written tests in both Solidity and Javascrip that check the following behavior:
+I've written tests in both Solidity and Javascript that check the following behavior:
 - fund initialization
 - investing in a fund
 - placing and receiving investment orders
 - paying and collecting fees
 - withdrawing capital from a fund

+Use the following command to run the Solidity and Javascript tests:
+`truffle test`

-## Security Implementation
+## Security Features
 [Open file](https://github.com/dev-bootcamp-2019/final-project-bryanherbert/blob/master/avoiding_common_attacks.md)

 ## Design Pattern Choices